top of page

 Building Decarbonization

 Retrofitting Ithaca's residential buildings with energy-efficient systems could significantly cut costs, reduce CO2, and improve air quality.
-In conjunction with Cornell's Einhorn Center and Facilities and Campus Services, this team conducts heat-source audits of Cornell's co-ops and local low-income housing, as well as economic and policy research into retrofit feasibility.
+In conjunction with Cornell's Einhorn Center and Facilities and Campus Services, this team charts the path to decarbonizing Cornell's co-ops, Greek Housing, and local low-income housing through economic & policy analysis and feasibility studies.

 2023_1309_007.jpg